mlhartme/stool/main/documentation.md

 Prerequisites:
 * Linux or Mac
 * Java 8 or higher.
-This is prerequisite because Stool is implemented in Java 8.
-However, you can build your stages with any Java version you choose.
+This is prerequisite because Stool is implemented in Java 8, you need it to run Stool itself.
+  However, you can build and run your stages with any Java version you choose.

 First of all: Stool is split into `stool` itself and the `dashboard`.
 The dashboard is optional, it makes some of Stool's functionality available in a browser.